smathilakath/Project-Barack47/README.md

 lock and condition code.

-* threadtest.cc: implementation code for Passport office and testing
+* threadtest.cc: implementation code for barack office and testing

 #### Data structures

 - Struct ApplicationMonitor (in threadtest.cc) accepts numApplicationClerks and numCustomers as arguments and sets conditions and locks for the normal lines and bribe lines.
 - Struct PictureMonitor (in threadtest.cc) accepts numPictureClerks and numCustomers as arguments and sets conditions and locks for the normal lines and bribe lines.
-- Struct PassportMonitor (in threadtest.cc) accepts numPassportClerks and numCustomers as arguments and sets conditions and locks for the normal lines and bribe lines.
+- Struct barackMonitor (in threadtest.cc) accepts numbarackClerks and numCustomers as arguments and sets conditions and locks for the normal lines and bribe lines.
 - Struct CashierMonitor (in threadtest.cc) accepts numCashiers and numCustomers as arguments and sets conditions and locks for the normal lines and bribe lines.
 - Struct ManagerMonitor (in threadtest.cc) accepts numClerksOnBreak as arguments and sets conditions and locks for clerks on break.
 - Class Client (in threadtest.cc) contains int money, int ssn, and the booleans applicationAccepted, pictureTaken, bribed, and missingReqs and the public getters and setters for these variables.
 - Class ApplicationClerk (in threadtest.cc) contains int clerkState, int lineCount, int bribeLineCount, int clerkMoney, and int myLine and the getters and setters for these variables.
 - Class PictureClerk (in threadtest.cc) contains int clerkState, int lineCount, int bribeLineCount, int clerkMoney, and int myLine and the getters and setters for these variables.
-- Class PassportClerk (in threadtest.cc) contains int clerkState, int lineCount, int bribeLineCount, int clerkMoney, and int myLine and the getters and setters for these variables.
+- Class barackClerk (in threadtest.cc) contains int clerkState, int lineCount, int bribeLineCount, int clerkMoney, and int myLine and the getters and setters for these variables.
 - Class Cashier (in threadtest.cc) contains int clerkState, int lineCount, int bribeLineCount, int clerkMoney, and int myLine and the getters and setters for these variables.
 - Class Manager (in threadtest.cc) contains ints representing each clerk's money amount, and the total money and getters and setters for these variables.
 - Class police (in threadtest.cc) contains int money, int ssn, and the booleans applicationAccepted, pictureTaken, bribed, and missingReqs and the public getters and setters for these variables.